18 June, 2008

 words without any meaning.
 The terms 'modernism’ and ‘post-modernism’

 came from Europe and America.
-I don’t see how these terms are
+I don’t see how these terms

-live in America, I have the first-hand experience of the society over
+My two children live in America, I have the first-hand experience

-there.
-Here when we say poor we mean the person is barely able to
+of the society over there.
+Here when we say poor we mean the person

-provide basic necessities to his family.
-In the US, a poor person
+is barely able to provide basic necessities to his family.
+In the

-will have a vehicle of his own at least.
-So where do we meet?
-America
+US, a poor person will have a vehicle of his own at least.
+So where

-and Europe is the place where you can count the number of adults in
+do we meet?
+America and Europe is the place where you can count

-a family by counting the cars in their backyard.
-On the material level,
+the number of adults in a family by counting the cars in their backyard.

-we are 500 years behind the US and Europe.
-Better I would write about
+On the material level, we are 500 years behind the US and Europe.

-a person of remote area for whom snow means not beauty but starvation
+Better I would write about a person of remote area for whom snow

-for his wife and children.
-I will write about the verbal row between
+means not beauty but starvation for his wife and children.
+I will

-two women in my locality, it’s more significance for me than
+write about the verbal row between two women in my locality, it’s

-the World War-II.
+more significance for me than the World War-II.

 Lalgami: A common man sees a poet as a person devoid